intiser007/852healthkare-restaurant-finder-mvp/restaurant-finder-api/README.md

+# DISCLAIMER: Using LLM models in an application is expensive, so the project uses mlvoca.github.io
+# The LLM is a bit slow, and sometimes API requests might time out.
+But to prove the API call works a test-free-llm.js file was setup.
+To run it please type `node test-free-llm.js` in the terminal.

 # Restaurant Finder API

 A Node.js/Express backend API that provides personalized restaurant recommendations using real-time data from Foursquare Places API and AI-powered analysis from Google Gemini AI.